rachelesmee/website/foss4guk2018/workshops.md

 **Recommended Experience:** Basic computing skills, ability to follow instructions

-**Requirements:** A GitHub Username, Git installed, a good text editor.
+**Requirements:** A GitHub Username, Git installed, a good text editor (not wordpad or notepad.
+Link to online workshop to follow.

 - - -